Advantages of Asynchronous Learning

 Research proves the efficacy of live, synchronous learning over pre-recorded alternatives.
 Different studies have found that, while engaged with synchronous learning as compared to asynchronous learning, students (a) can find means of communication, (b) tend to be focused, (c) feel a greater sense of contribution, and (d) experience better assignment/course completion rates (Chen to You, 2007; Hrastinski, 2010)*

-If asynchronous learning is so problematic, why do the vast majority of online courses succeed with this format?
+If asynchronous learning is so problematic, why do the vast majority of online courses succeed with the format?

 I think we can all agree that this autonomy has many benefits and removes a primary barrier to entry – scheduling issues.
 Students can participate on their own timeframe without the obstacle of a planned commitment.
 For middle schoolers, this obviously isn’t a problem – they plan to be in school every weekday from 8-ish am – 3-ish pm.
 But what about the bartender seeking a career shift to web development?
 She may not be able to make your virtual web training classes every Friday at 7pm.